-This year (aside from everything else) marks the 100th anniversary of the publication of Agatha Christie’s first mystery novel, the one that introduced the world to our most-beloved detective since Sherlock Holmes, Hercule Poirot.
-Christie went on to become the Queen of Crime.
-She has sold over a billion books in English, and another billion in translation.
+This year (aside from everything else) marks the 100th anniversary of the publication of Agatha Christie’s first mystery novel.
+She went on to become the Queen of Crime, selling over a billion books in English, and another billion in translation.
 The lady’s got the chops, if popular opinion is anything to go by.
 So, for my first foray into her body of work, I chose the best-of-the-best: And Then There Were None, which, according to the blurb on this edition, is the world’s “best-selling mystery” with over 100 million copies sold.

 (Christie herself also declared it to be the “most difficult” book she ever wrote, by the way.)